Bureau of Reclamation, Interior.

 Paperwork Reduction Act of 1995

-This proposed rule does not contain information collection requirements, Start Printed Page 20465and a submission to the Office of Management and Budget under the Paperwork Reduction Act is not required.
+This rule does not contain information collection requirements, and a submission to the Office of Management and Budget under the Paperwork Reduction Act is not required.

 National Environmental Policy Act

-This proposed rule is categorically excluded from NEPA analysis under DOI categorical exclusion, 43 CFR 46.210(i), which covers “Policies, directives, regulations, and guidelines: That are of an administrative, financial, legal, technical, or procedural nature; or whose environmental effects are too broad, speculative, or conjectural to lend themselves to meaningful analysis and will later be subject to the NEPA process, either collectively, or case-by-case.”
-This proposed rule would not change the existing allowances for E-bike usage on Reclamation lands.
+This rule is categorically excluded from the National Environmental Policy Act of 1969 analysis under DOI categorical exclusion, 43 CFR 46.210(i), which covers policies, directives, regulations, and guidelines: That are of an administrative, financial, legal, technical, or procedural nature; or whose environmental effects are too broad, speculative, or conjectural to lend themselves to meaningful analysis and will later be subject to the NEPA process, either collectively, or case-by-case.
+This rule would not change the existing allowances for E-bike usage on Reclamation lands.
 Rather, it adds a new definition for E-bikes and directs Reclamation to specifically address E-bike usage in future recreation and land-use decisions.
-The categorical exclusion is appropriate and applicable because the proposed rule is for an administrative change and the environmental effects of the proposed rule in future land use and implementation-level decisions to open or close lands are too speculative to lend themselves to meaningful analysis in this proposed rulemaking.
+The categorical exclusion is appropriate and applicable because the rule is for an administrative change and the environmental effects of the rule in future land use and implementation-level decisions to open or close lands are too speculative to lend themselves to meaningful analysis in this rulemaking.
 The environmental consequences of these decisions will be subject to the NEPA process before a land use decision is made to ensure the appropriate management of resources on a case-by-case basis.

-This proposed rule is not a significant energy action under the definition in Executive Order 13211.
+This rule is not a significant energy action under the definition in Executive Order 13211.
 A Statement of Energy Effects is not required.
-This proposed rule will not have a significant effect on the nation's energy supply, distribution, or use.
+This rule will not have a significant effect on the Nation's energy supply, distribution, or use.

 Start List of Subjects